Concrete Journals: Anne Hicks Siberell

 Serving as “memory jogs”, these diaristic records shift from the immensely personal to broader themes of travel, culture, current events, and social justice.
 Each entry is treated with the same care: they fit snugly in a custom-built wooden box.
 Most pieces also contain a sheet of vellum with a handwritten narrative or poem expanding upon the themes of the collage.
 Over the last three decades of making, Siberell has created several hundred entries.
 Separately, each piece serves as a chronicle of an event or a memory.
 Together, they paint an intimate portrait of the artist’s life.

-Above Image: Anne Hicks Siberell, Archaeology, ca. 1980s, concrete, clay shard.
-Photo courtesy of the artist.
+Above Image: Anne Hicks Siberell, Flight, 2020.
+Photo courtesy of the Ola Hopper.

 Anne Hicks Siberell was born in Los Angeles, California.
 She attended the University of California, the Chouinard Art Institute, the Silvermine College of Fine Arts, and the College of San Mateo.
 In addition to writing and illustrating books, Ms. Siberell worked for Victor Gruen Architects and Walt Disney Productions as an assistant art editor.
+She illustrated nine published books from the 1960s to 1980s.
+From 1985 to 2009, she authored and illustrated an additional four children’s books, two of which were translated into Arabic for international audiences.
 She is most noted for her woodcuts, etchings, and artist’s books made with her handmade paper.
+She has been awarded residencies at the American Academy in Rome in 2005, and the Bibliotheca Alexandrina in Egypt in 2002.
 She has had numerous permanent and traveling exhibits throughout California, New York, and Washington, D.C.